nicjansma/usertiming-compression.js/README.md

 * `options.map`: A map of names to indexes to use for compression.
 * `options.from`: The minimum `startTime`
 * `options.to`: The maximum `startTime`
+* `options.window`: window object that will be queried for UserTiming data

 **Returns**: A map of names to compressed values.